 From the road, the driveway inclines alongside the house and sweeps round to the back where you'll find parking for at least four cars.
 The driveway is tarmac and shingle with a York stone paved terrace from the front door and the terrace.
 There is also a separate paved pedestrian entrance to the property.

 Admiral House has a large garden mainly laid to lawn with shrubberies.
 The garden is fully enclosed and gated from the road with a variety of fencing and hedging but is not 'secure' for dogs and children so please keep an eye on them.
 The owner is making some improvements to the garden and new photos will follow soon.

-A barbeque is provided for use by guests but charcoal is not provided.
+A BBQ is provided for use by guests but charcoal is not provided.

 All prices include 100% cotton bed linen, towels, heating and electricity, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.